Homepage > Blank IRS 8862 Template

 Fact Name Description

-Purpose The IRS Form 8862 is used to claim the Earned Income Tax Credit (EITC) after previously being disqualified.
+Purpose The IRS 8862 form is used to claim the Earned Income Tax Credit (EITC) after a prior disallowance.

-Submission This form should be filed with your tax return in the year you want to claim the EITC again.
+Filing Requirement This form must be submitted with your tax return if you are claiming the EITC after a disallowance.

 Steps to Filling Out IRS 8862

-4. Move to line 3.
-Indicate which tax year you are claiming the credit for.
+3. Indicate the tax year for which you are claiming the credit.

 More About IRS 8862